hunterxcobby/100-days-of-code/log.md

 - Linear probing
 - Quadratic probing
 - Double hashing
-- Hashing has a time complexity of O(1)
+- Hashing has a complexity of O(1)
 - Which makes it faster
 - Check the file below to see how to implement it